 Due to the increase in domestic extensions with low pitch roofs, the demand for low-pitch roofing solutions is greater than ever.

-There are a number of products on the market that are suitable for low pitch roofs.
+There are several products on the market that are suitable for low-pitch roofs.
 Options available from Marley include clay and concrete tiles and cedar shingles and shakes.

-Of course, the minimum pitch will depend on each type of roof tile - its design and materials.
-So we’ve provided an overview of the low pitch roofing products that we offer:
+Of course, the minimum pitch will depend on each type of roof tile - specifically on its design and materials.
+We’ve provided an overview of the low-pitch roofing products that we offer:

-Edgemere interlocking tiles provide a cost effective and aesthetically similar alternative to natural slate.
-These large-format concrete roof tiles can be provided in a dark grey colour that mimics the look of slate perfectly, and the product’s thin leading edge also helps to give it a slate-like appearance.
-It’s also suitable for low pitch roofs:
+Edgemere interlocking tiles provide a cost-effective and aesthetically similar alternative to natural slate.
+These large-format concrete roof tiles can be supplied in a dark grey colour that mimics the look of slate perfectly, and the product’s thin leading edge also helps to give it a slate-like appearance.
+It’s also suitable for low-pitch roofs: